 Why Shouldn't Quiz Shows Be Crooked?

 There once were public intellectuals that walked the Earth.
 They spoke on radio, sparred with comedians, and enriched millions, not disdained for being cultivated but adored because they were.
-Wit was an asset everyone wanted portion of, good vocabulary to be admired and emulated.
+Wit was what many (most?) wanted supply of, good vocabulary to be admired and emulated.
 Bing Crosby displayed erudition weekly and that became part of his ongoing appeal.
 We’d tune in nightly broadcasts to laugh and learn.
 Information Please really was informational, plus it had personalities to keep fun in the mix.
 Oscar Levant raised laughs not in spite of being smart, but because he was smart.
 Deems Taylor was egghead lite, never to take himself too serious and an eager guest to Duffy’s Tavern where invited.
 Newspaper columnists were also treasured asset.
 They could read, write, spell, and often amuse.
 Folks quoted a columnist and took personal credit for the insight, hoped others had not read the squib, as one of them might be waiting to spring same gag.
 There were “Quiz Kids” to ennoble what we’d later call geek behavior.
 Acquire of knowledge could in fact make one rich.
 Postwar emphasis on education opened collegiate doors not just to veterans, but for all who wanted smarts like what guessers after cash displayed on radio and lately television where geniuses had faces to go with mental agility.
-To this phenomenon came Champagne for Caesar, where bookworm Ronald Colman turns media sensation for his know-it-all-ness, a goal we’d all aspire to in 1950, and in fact many did.
+To this phenomenon came Champagne for Caesar, where bookworm Ronald Colman turns media sensation for his know-it-all-ness, a goal many would aspire to in 1950, and in fact many succeeded at it.

 Good sport KTLA permitted its camera to be used, “Milady Soap” quiz show presumably theirs, except I wonder if real stuff on primitive air was as lavish as depicted here, contest in terms of staging and large studio audience more like radio and resources that medium could manage (radio/TV simulcast is suggested).
 What televised game shows from 1950 survive?
 Little enough is around from later in the decade, and Caesar notion that cash prize for knowledge could reach into millions is fanciful beyond anyone’s concept of then-reality.
 Premise is Colman as eccentric “Beauregard Bottomley” driving double-or-nothing toward bankrupt point for soap manufacturer and sponsor Vincent Price.
 Champagne for Caesar is comedy with a thinking cap on, us invited to ponder comedown for culture that TV represented.
 Colman/Beauregard’s is voice in a wilderness for literacy exploited by slick operators who want him to win until suddenly they don’t.
 We are to understand that it is all about money, television at dawn of evil it would do for fullest share of an audience.
 Everyone around Beauregard sees his store of knowledge as useless but for moment’s blip he will register as human encyclopedia repurposed to sell soap.
 Champagne for Caesar came at a peaking time for education so far as a general public regarded it, college doable thanks to the GI Bill and recognition that learning was needed to vault out of a working class.
 Beauregard was thus figure of fun but up to a point, his not profiting from genius but from what genius might earn in hard cash.
 Toward settling for comforts of life, he’ll blithely sell out champ status and throw the game, his own corruption a neat two-hander to see everyone happy for Caesar’s fun fade.